giacomocerquone/UnivaqBot/README.md

 ### TODO

 1. Implement in some way (maybe scraping pdf documents) the lessons timetables with their notifications.
-2. Implement notifications on new jobs that appears on the University's website.
-3. Implement univaq, mesvaq e discab
+2. Implement univaq, mesvaq e discab
-4. Need to change the feedback command in a conversation
+3. Need to change the feedback command in a conversation
-5. Add a function to notify the users of an update to the bot

 ### DISCLAIMER